Trump, without evidence, says Arizona 'bracing' for surge of immigrants

 Democrats have argued the wall would be ineffective at ending illegal migration and stemming the flow of illicit drugs across the border.

-Reporting by Makini Brice; Editing by Tim Ahmann and Paul Tait
+Reporting by Makini Brice; Editing by Tim Ahmann and Simon Cameron-Moore